Money Smarts Blog

 Don’t sacrifice your retirement

 If you plan on footing the bill for your child’s college education, don’t do it at the expense of your own retirement.
+I’ve been dreaming of traveling to all 50 states for a few years now.
+I don’t want my girls’ college to get in the way of that.
 There are more sources of college funding available for your kids than you’ll have for your nest egg.

 If you start early enough, however, the tax benefits and flexibility of a Roth IRA can help you hit both goals.
 Your money will grow tax free, and you can avoid a penalty fee if you use the money for educational expenses.
-The maximum annual contribution limit is $5,500 if you’re under 55.
-If you and your spouse contribute the max over 18 years, you’ll have $198,000 in contributions alone.
-Assuming an 8% annual return, you’ll have over $400,000—enough to fund a college education and still have a plan for retirement.
+The maximum annual contribution limit is $6,000 ($7,000 is you’re 50 or older).
+If you and your spouse contribute the max over 18 years, you’ll have $216,000 in contributions alone.
+Assuming an 8% annual return, you’ll have almost $450,000—enough to fund a college education and still have a plan for retirement.

 Explore investment opportunities

-If you’re not one to watch the stock markets, investing in mutual funds will put a professional in charge of your savings.
+If you’re not one to watch the stock markets (Between softball games and band practice, this was not top on my to do list), investing in mutual funds will put a professional in charge of your savings.

 Read CNN Money’s “Best investments for college savings” to learn more about educational investments.